 An extended example

 The Data Warehouse offers a “Single version of Truth”.
-It provides a great value in having a clean and consolidated data where all the users can look into.
-But the implementation of system poses several organizational as well as technical challenges.
+It provides great value in having a clean and consolidated data where all the users can look into.
+But the implementation of the system poses several organizational as well as technical challenges.
 These challenges must be addressed to realize the full potential of a Data Warehouse.

 The enterprise runs three production sites and sells its products to more than a hundred countries.
-Area managers and local subsidiaries manage the product sales.
+Area managers and local subsidiaries manage product sales.

 Initially, their data was located in spreadsheets managed by a separate controlling department.
-There were different formats of sales plans figures.
+There were different formats of sales plan figures.
 The analysis was primarily done by using the pivot table.
 These spreadsheets had to be brought together and synchronized manually through complex queries.
 This raised widespread redundancy and ambiguous version of sales figures.